fabioCollini/DaggerMock/README.md

 Overriding an object managed by Dagger 2 is not easy, you need to define a TestModule and, if you want to inject your test object, a TestComponent.

-Using a `DaggerMockRule` it's possible to override easily the objects defined in a Dagger module:
+Using a `DaggerMockRule` it's possible to override easily (in Java or Kotlin) the objects defined in a Dagger module:

 ```java
 public class MainServiceTest {